Law Firm Innovation On A Budget

 The answer is a resounding “NO”.

-Let’s start with one very positive factor… when you read of big firms spending big sums, it is worth noting much of this money is spent on routine “keeping the lights on” technology.
+Let’s start with one very positive factor… when you read of big firms spending big sums, it is worth noting more than the money is spent on a routine “keeping the lights on” technology.
 For example, if you have 1,000 plus users in multiple offices around the world, merely upgrading to the latest version of Microsoft Word and training staff on the changes becomes a huge deal and expense.

 What has been going on is not “Big Bang” but “Little Bang” and the realization some technologies can bring minor benefits that, once spread across a whole firm, have a substantial cumulative effect.
 And, if the firm invests in multiple technology initiatives of this nature, the incremental impact can transform a firm in terms of making more productive use of fee earner time and reducing lawyer to support staff ratios.